On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Discussion and Conclusions

 We have quantified these effects on a suite of simulated boxes of dark matter and more realistic dark matter tracers, although the effects reported are expected to be even larger in more realistic set-ups such as with survey window and selection functions.
 The covariance matrix estimated from simulations is {\it dense}: there are many small off-diagonal terms but none of them is exactly zero.
 While ``thou shall not ignore the bispectrum covariance off-diagonal terms'', other approximations may be advantageous.
 In particular, approximations that make the matrix sparse instead (where many off-diagonal terms are zero instead of being very small but non-zero) can be particularly interesting.
 The requirements on the number of simulations, for example, may be, potentially, relaxed.

 Also, analytic expressions (which can be long and cumbersome to evaluate for all terms) can be evaluated only for the few terms that really matter and more easily calibrated on simulations (following for example the prescription of \cite{Gualdi:2020aniso}).
-The best approximations for the block involving the bispectrum we recommend using are either a suitably thresholded version of the full matrix (which keeps only $\sim20$\% of the off-diagonal terms involving the bispectrum) or considering non-zero only the terms that have a $k$ mode in common (keeping $\sim45\%$ of the bispectrum auto-covariance terms), --or a combination of the two (a thresholded ``common-$k$'' approximation which keeps between 15 and 20\% of the bispectrum auto-covariance terms, depending on the $k$-binning).
+The best approximations for the block involving the bispectrum we recommend using are either considering to be non-zero only the terms that have a $k$ mode in common, or applying a suitable thresholding operation to the matrix.
+The first approach, ``Common-$k$'', keeps $\sim45\%$ of the bispectrum auto-covariance terms, while the second approach, ``$(\tau)$Common-$k$'', keeps between 15 and 20\% of the bispectrum auto-covariance terms, depending on the $k$-binning.
 Such approximations produce results for cosmological inference virtually indistinguishable from, and with the same coverage properties, as those obtained with the full covariance matrix.

 We envision that these findings will be useful for the joint redshift space power spectrum and bispectrum analyses from forthcoming surveys, once real-world effects such as window and selection functions and systematics weights are included in the modeling.